U.S. Navy in Middle East Seizes $39 Million in Drugs

 |Downloads:

-This work, U.S. Navy in Middle East Seizes $39 Million in Drugs, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy in Middle East Seizes $39 Million in Drugs, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT